 - Above the value of £50,000, and

-- In the respondent’s control, meaning he/she can access it, and make decisions regarding its sale or use
+- In the respondent’s control, he/she can access it and decide its sale or use.

 - Disproportionate to the respondent’s income

 The High Court will not grant a UWO unless these criteria are met.

 The respondent may be based in the UK or overseas.